Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 ## 1.2
 * Made the random generation of new variant codes much faster
-* Functions that are able now use the Numba decorator @jit(nopython=True) to speed up.
+* Functions that are able now use the Numba decorator @jit with nopython set to True to speed up.
 * Please ignore Numba's deprecation warnings about reflected lists.

 # USAGE